shashi278/IABKivy/README.md

 # IABKivy
 *In-app billing in Kivy Applications*

-This repository contains a working demo application build with Kivy which allows you to embed in-app purchasing using google play.
+This repository contains a working demo application(inside bin directory) build with Kivy which allows you to embed in-app purchasing using google play.

 <img src="demo.gif" width="324" height="576">